 The occasions was marked by the Principal of the Academy Profession, Jonathan Freeman-Attwood lowering the highest point into place.

-The Consultant and Construction team including Rise, Ian Richie Architects, Osborne Construction, Atelier Ten, WSP, Equals and ARUP.
+The Consultant and Construction team including Rise, Ian Ritchie Architects, Osborne Construction, Atelier Ten, WSP, Equals and ARUP.

 The Royal Academy of Music was founded in 1822 and is Britain’s oldest degree-granting music school.